jakshi/references-devops/devsecops.md

 * Clair is an open source project for the static analysis of vulnerabilities in application containers (currently including OCI and docker): https://github.com/quay/clair
 * Grype A vulnerability scanner for container images and filesystems: https://github.com/anchore/grype

+## AWS

+* a CLI tool for securely accessing your DB instances and other AWS resources in private networks at almost no cost: https://github.com/basti-app/basti